build-on-aws/content/tutorials/application-integration-patterns/point-to-point-messaging-with-sqs/index.md

 ![Diagram showing the producer function that sends messages to the message queue, which in turn triggers the consumer function](images/diagram.png)

-In addition to implementing this pattern, we will also higlight the power of the AWS Cloud Development Kit (CDK) to define the entire infrastructure as code.
-If you want to learn more about the AWS CDK, have a look at the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html?sc_channel=el&sc_campaign=appswave&sc_geo=mult&sc_country=mult&sc_outcome=acq).
+In addition to implementing this pattern, we will also highlight the power of the AWS Cloud Development Kit (CDK) to define the entire infrastructure as code.
+If you want to learn more about the AWS CDK, have a look at the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html).

-By the end of this tutorial, you will have gained a solid understanding of the individual components of queue-based point-to-point messaging, successfully implemented asynchronous sommunication between two Lambda functions using SQS, and acquired some hands-on experience building infrastructure as code with CDK.
+By the end of this tutorial, you will have gained a solid understanding of the individual components of queue-based point-to-point messaging, successfully implemented asynchronous communication between two Lambda functions using SQS, and acquired some hands-on experience building infrastructure as code with CDK.

 But before we start coding, let's have a quick look at the pros and cons of the asynchronous point-to-point messaging pattern.